orkunmuti/contractor-event-sourcing/server/README.md

 ## Data

 Stores the `eventLogs` but ignored in .git, you can see it in your local folder if you happen to run any event

+#Tests

+You can run the tests by `npm test` command.

+There are 4 tests in the suite, which are for:

+- Test if GET contracts endpoint is working fine

+- Test if POST contract/createContract is working fine and returning a stable result

+- Test if POST contract/terminateContract would fail if we supply no body in the request

+- Test if POST contract/terminateContract is working fine and returning a stable result based on the before function we ran before starting tests.

+You can see also see all of the tests [from here](https://github.com/orkunmuti/contractor-event-sourcing/blob/main/server/test/apiTest.js)